pluslatte/helium-nixos-config/README.md

 This is my nixos config which is installed on my portable stick USB SSD.

 ## Usage
-- Ensure you have login-able user named `latte`.
+- Ensure you have a NixOS system with login-able user named `latte`.
-- Ensure you have enabled nix experimental features like `nix-command` `flakes`.
+- Ensure you have enabled experimental features of `nix` like `nix-command` `flakes`.
 - `git clone` this.
+- (If you are doing an new installation on new device) `nixos-generate-config --dir ./nixos/` at the root of this repository.
 - `sudo nixos-rebuild switch --flake .#helium` at the root of this repository.

 ## Structure